 Installing a boiler in a bedroom is the ideal solution for any homeowner looking to free up some space around the home.
 If you have the room to spare in a bedroom wardrobe then you can make use of it thanks to the compact size of most modern boilers.

 By installing a room sealed boiler, you won’t have to be concerned about safety while you’re sleeping either.
-Just keep in mind that you should have a regular service of the unit, that will not only help keep your mind at rest about any concerns you might have but also highlight any existing or potential faults.
+Just keep in mind that you should arrange an annual service of the unit.
+This will not only help keep your mind at rest about any concerns you might have but also highlight any existing or potential faults.